-\ Xcerra may underperform relative to our expectations.
+We may underperform relative to our expectations.

-The business and financial performance of Xcerra are subject to certain risks and uncertainties.
-We may not be able to maintain the growth rate, levels of revenue, earnings, or operating efficiency that we and Xcerra have achieved or might achieve separately and, in fact, due to weak market conditions in 2019 Xcerra's sales and earnings have declined significantly on a year-over-year basis.
-In addition, we believe Xcerra's ATE products have been materially impacted by the Huawei export restrictions (see risk factor entitled "Global economic and political conditions, including trade tariffs and export restrictions, have impacted our business and may continue to have an impact on our business and financial condition").
+Our business and financial performance, especially with our acquisition of Xcerra, are subject to certain risks and uncertainties.
+We may not be able to maintain the growth rate, levels of revenue, earnings, or operating efficiency that we and Xcerra have achieved or might achieve separately and, in fact, due to weak market conditions in 2019 sales and earnings related to the Xcerra related business declined significantly on a year-over-year basis.
+In addition, we believe Xcerra's ATE products have been materially impacted by the Huawei export restrictions and may adversely affect our revenues and operating results in the near term (see risk factor entitled "Global economic and political conditions, including trade tariffs and export restrictions, have impacted our business and may continue to have an impact on our business and financial condition").
 Any further underperformance could have a material adverse effect on our financial condition and results of operations.